CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/mathscs.md

 The presentation will be a 15-minute talk (with slides) given to a panel of markers and the other COMSM0142 students, with questions afterwards.
 These questions will not be deep and technical (as you might encounter in a viva), and you shouldn't need to spend any additional time preparing for them.

-You should aim your talk at the level of new year 3 students who are familiar with everything taught in year 1, who are *mostly* familiar with the mandatory units of year 2 but may need a refresher on harder concepts, and who know nothing about the year 3 units.
+You should aim your talk at the level of new year 3 students who are familiar with the mandatory material from years 1 and 2.
+You should not assume detailed knowledge of any material introduced in year 3.
 Your goal is to communicate:

 * What you're doing for your project and how it's going.
 * Why you care about it, and why your audience should care as well.
-* At least one idea from the technical side of your project that a new year 3 student would be unfamiliar with.
+* At least one idea from the technical side of your project that a new year 3 student may be unfamiliar with.

 You do **not** need your talk to be an accurate overview of your project, as it will be submitted in March, and your mark will be independent of how well your